kaltura/kmc-ng/README.md

 - [x] Ensure you have [git installed](https://git-for-windows.github.io/)
 - [x] Ensure you have [yarn installed](https://yarnpkg.com/lang/en/docs/install/) (we use it for node package management)

-### Get the sources
+### Project build options
 > KKC-ng solution is comprised of many packages; The KMC-ng application is developed along-side the [kaltura-ng](https://github.com/kaltura/kaltura-ng) packages and [mc-theme](https://github.com/kaltura/kaltura-ng-mc-theme) package.
 To simplify local development we created a tool that automagically bind them together as-if they where part of the same repository.

 You have two development options as described below.

-#### Option I (the blue pill) - Develop kmc-ng application
+#### Option I (the blue pill) - Build this repo (kmc-ng) only to get a running application
-Use this option if you want to get this app running fast and you don't care working with a code few days older.
+This option builds the kmc-ng repo against the Kaltura libraries published on NPM.
+Note that the build script runs an earlier version of the application which compiles against the published NPM libraries.
+This version does not include latest features and fixes.

+  > Please do not open issues when using this version as it is not up to date.
-  > If you want to later create a pull request you should use the second option.
+  > If you want to create a pull request or open an issue, use the second option.

 ```bash
 # clone our repo